 The trial court erred in finding no unsafe condition under the safe place statute when it applied a height requirement to a sidewalk crack.
 There is no mathematical deviation rule that is a standard for a safe sidewalk.
-The ultimate question is not what is a defect, or how many inches high was the obstruction or deep the depression, but solely whether under all circumstances affecting the sidewalk it was in a reasonably safe condition for public travel by persons exercising ordinary care for their own safety.
+The ultimate question is not what is a defect, or how many inches high is the obstruction or deep the depression, but solely whether under all circumstances affecting the sidewalk it is in a reasonably safe condition for public travel by persons exercising ordinary care for their own safety.
 Gulbrandsen v.
-H & D, Inc. 2009 WI App 138
+H&D, Inc., 2009 WI App 138

 , 321 Wis.
 2d 410